galkahana/hummus-services-redux/README.md

 The project repo includes the backend code, frontend code and k8s deployment code via helm charts or regular manifests.

-And if i didn't take it down yet there's a live demo in [https://services.pdfhummus.com](https://services.pdfhummus.com)
+And if i didn't take it down yet there's a live demo at [https://services.pdfhummus.com](https://services.pdfhummus.com).

 # Structure
 There's `backend` folder for the server and `frontend` for the web app.